cvmfs/doc-cvmfs/cpt-quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~

 Create ``/etc/cvmfs/default.local`` and open the file for editing.
-For the purposes of convenience when running CVMFS commands, you may wish to optionally list repositories you are interested in by setting ``CVMFS_REPOSITORIES=repo1,repo2,...``.
+For the purposes of convenience when running CVMFS client utility commands (e.g. ``cvmfs_talk``, ``cvmfs_config``), you may wish to optionally list repositories you are interested in by setting ``CVMFS_REPOSITORIES=repo1,repo2,...``.
+This will then run those commands on all listed repositories.
 For ATLAS, for instance, set

 ::